 CASL impacts individuals, companies and other organizations that engage in electronic marketing, such as e-mail, text messaging, instant messaging and some types of social media marketing (e.g., where messages are sent to electronic addresses, such as via some social media platforms’ messaging services).

-CASL is often relevant when running contests or other promotions in Canada, including if electronic distribution lists will be used to market the contest/promotion, the contest/promotion will include the collection of e-mails for marketing unrelated to administration of the promotion, if participants’ e-mail addresses will be shared with third parties (e.g., related entities or affiliate marketers) or participants are encouraged or required to “share” information about the promotion with friends or family.
+CASL is also often relevant when running common types of promotions in Canada.
+For example, in the case of contests/sweepstakes, including if electronic distribution lists will be used to market the contest/promotion, the contest/promotion will include the collection of e-mails for marketing unrelated to administration of the contest, if participants’ e-mail addresses will be shared with third parties (e.g., related entities or affiliate marketers) or participants are encouraged or required to “share” information about the promotion with friends or family.

 The potential penalties for violating CASL include AMPs of up to $1 million (for individuals) and $10 million (for corporations).